“Ignorance is the mother of all evils” (Francois Rabelais)

 But among all these resources, one stands out: you can also learn Spanish for free on Youtube.

 The web 2.0 format of videos allows you to recreate the conditions of a real classroom: the computer replaces the home Spanish tutor.
-But this is a much more fun way of taking a Spanish test or quizzes and practicing those Spanish verbs and adjectives!
+But this is a much more fun way of taking a Spanish test or quizzes and practising those Spanish verbs and adjectives!

 Thanks to YouTube videos of free Spanish classes, the available resources are numerous.
 You can: